Skip to main content

 If your child seems physically ready to start using catheters all on their own, let’s move on.
 Next, make sure they have all the materials and information they need to take over their self-cathing routine on their own while maintaining proper hygiene and privacy.

-A great starting point for your child will be to sign up for the 180 Medical Kids Club.
+A great starting point for your child to learn how to self-cath will be to sign up for the 180 Medical Kids Club.
 This awesome program was created just for you and your child to begin adjusting to the new process of independently cathing.

 Right off the bat, you will receive a drawstring backpack filled with one-of-a-kind educational materials and activities, along with a few additional fun surprises, and your child can begin learning more about Ethan & Emma, 180 Medical’s own storybook characters who help emphasize the normality of using catheters.